DaniSoftwareZT/My-Swole-Pal/journals/Ally_Haas_Messimer.md

 ## Februrary 27th 2023
     Today we continued working on redux/react.
 We were able to get our sign up page working with authentication.
 Then we worked on a login/sign up modal but did not get it working yet.
 Our coder on this day was Daniel.

+## Februrary 28th 2023
+    Today we got all of our frontend authentication done.
+Now our login, logout, and sign up forms work.
+When someone is logged in the "logout" button appears.
+Then, we got started on the page to show exercises and to search.
+Jessica was our coder on this day.